 I had some ideas for an id multiverse, but typing this I have already forgotten what the plan was.

-It's always fun to make versions of the same monster.
+It's always fun to make several versions of the same monster.
 Borrowed a bit from Serious Sam.
+Also came up with some heroines/villains/mercenaries perhaps for Kawaiik project.

 Assorted roughs, done while browsing the cutting room floor's UT page.
 2003 went nuts with characters, some were fun (Lilith) but they were a bit too greebly overall.
 Coming from Quake and Tribes, I didn't like a lot of the slower FPSes which followed after, but UT99 had something special which I felt 2003 missed.
 I think I prefer UT's alt-fire weapons over the single mode fire ones in Quake and such.
 The (original) Unreal dual gatlin gun looks very unique, and from 2003 I like the pulse rifle.
 UT99 overall has a nice balance of realism and chunkyness to most weapons but the gatlin gun looks too generic.